Give attendees experiences, not things.

 —We’ll Always Have Paris: The Hedonic Payoff from Experiential and Material Investments, Thomas Gilovich and Amit Kumar

 Let’s look at the benefits of providing great experiences at conferences.

 Fostering successful social relationships

 Giving everyone the same tee shirt to wear at an event doesn’t generally foster anything except a kind of uniformity.
 But have you ever kept an event-themed tee shirt and worn it with pride long after the event was over?
-If so, you’re undoubtedly doing so because the tee shirt is a representation and reminder of a great experience (e.g. that Feb.
-14, 1968 amazing Grateful Dead concert at the Carousel Ballroom, the communal excitement of Spot-The-Fed at Def Con 15) that says to the world “I was there!
+If so, you’re undoubtedly doing so because the tee shirt is a representation and reminder of a great experience.
+For example: that Feb.
+14, 1968 amazing Grateful Dead concert at the Carousel Ballroom, or the communal excitement of Spot-The-Fed at Def Con 15 that says to the world “I was there!
 Were you?”

 Experiencing something remarkable together bonds participants.
 For example, it’s no accident that many of the folks who participated in EventCamp 2010 and EventCamp East Coast are still in touch years after these experimental and experiential event industry conferences.
 We participated in something new together, and the memories and connections made still have power.

 Part of the reason we seem to get such little enduring satisfaction from possessions is that we quickly habituate to them.
 That moment when you unbox the latest iPhone you’ve just bought may be exciting; using it six months later, not so much.
 Even if an experience is negative, going through it with others provides bonding.